WhitakerLab/WhitakerLabProjectManagement/Ang-Li/Weekly-Meetings.md

 ### Date: 13th Aug 2019
 #### Who did you help this week?

 * Helped AJ asking a cooperation with China.
+  * KW: Great!

 #### Who helped you this week?

 * KW helped to ask ABCD team if we could upload data to MIS.
 * GX helped me to login server in my Chinese lab.
+  * KW: SUPER HELPFUL!
+Phew! :relieved:

 #### What did you achieve?

 * Finished the pipeline of imputation based on MIS and wrote some instructions.
 * Updated the jupyter notebook of ABCD RR and draft.
 * Wrote a blog introducing three people in Turing.
 * Made some progress on IMAGEN data and HC.

 #### What did you struggle with?

 * Waiting for the decision of previous NM submission.

 #### What would you like to work on next week?